-The reservoir water is filtered at our treatment facilities in Stamford and Fairfield.
-Water from the well is filtered naturally underground.
-The reservoir water and well water are disinfected. fluoridated and further treated to protect the distribution system.
-Water from the Rewak Well is aerated to remove radon and trichloroethylene.
+The reservoir water is filtered at our Warner water treatment plant in Fairfield and the Stamford water treatment plant.
+Water from the wells is filtered naturally underground.
+All the water is disinfected, fluoridated. and further treated to protect the distribution system.